NethServer/docs/administrator-manual/en/chat.rst

 Server to server (S2S)
 ======================

 The XMPP system is federated by nature.
-Users with accounts on one server, if the :index:`S2S` is allowed, can communicate with users on other servers.
-For example, to federate with Google’s “GTalk” XMPP network, you need to have S2S enabled.
+If :index:`S2S` is enabled, users with accounts on one server can communicate with users on remote servers.
+S2S allows for servers communicating seamlessly with each other, forming a global 'federated' IM network.

-For this purpose, the SRV DNS record must be configured for your domain (https://wiki.xmpp.org/web/SRV_Records#XMPP_SRV_records).
+For this purpose, the SRV DNS record must be configured for your domain (https://wiki.xmpp.org/web/SRV_Records#XMPP_SRV_records) and the server must have a valid SSL/TLS certificate.

 Client
 ======